-10. This Agreement may not be modified without the express written agreement of counsel for the Parties.
-Absent such agreement, the Parties may seek a

-11. This Agreement may be executed in counterparts, and each counterpart, when executed shall have the full efficacy of a signed original.
-Photocopies of such signed counterparts may be used in lieu of the originals for any purpose.
+- 11. This Agreement may not be modified without the express written agreement of counsel for the Parties.
+Absent such agreement, the Parties may seek a modification of this Agreement only for good cause shown, with the Court's approval, upon thirty (30) days' written notice to counsel for the other Parties. - 12.
+This Agreement may be executed in counterparts, and each counterpart, when executed shall have the full efficacy of a signed original.
+Photocopies of such signed counterparts may be used in lieu of the originals for any purpose. - 13.
+Signatories

-12. Signatories